cloudnative-pg/cloudnative-pg/docs/src/rolling_update.md

 Rolling updates are configurable and can be either entirely automated (`unsupervised`) or requiring human intervention (`supervised`).

-The upgrade keeps the Cloud Native PostgreSQL identity, without re-cloning the data.
+The upgrade keeps the CloudNativePG identity, without re-cloning the data.
 Pods will be deleted and created again with the same PVCs and a new image, if required.